lopierra/r_learning_resources/README.md

 - Non-technical overview of Git and GitHub (slides + youtube video): https://speakerdeck.com/alicebartlett/git-for-humans
 -	If you want to learn how to use Git/GitHub with R: https://happygitwithr.com/
 -	Finally, RStudio has a great collection of freely available webinars (https://resources.rstudio.com/webinars) and talks from their recent conference (https://resources.rstudio.com/rstudio-conf-2020)

+Other people's roundups - i.e. good stuff that might not be on my radar:
+- Alison Hill's Remote Learning Roundup (https://education.rstudio.com/blog/2020/05/remote-roundup/)

 ---